Answers to Garden & Landscaping Frequently Asked Questions

 16. How deep should I dig the hole for my new tree, what do I need to do to prepare for planting?

-The hole should be a minimum of 6-8” wider and deeper than the root ball.
+The hole should be a minimum of 6-8” wider on all sides and the same depth as the root ball.
 If the soil is very wet and there is a drainage problem in that area, dig the hole deeper so you can place rock at the base of the hole to keep the tree from drowning.
 Put zeolite in bottom of the hole, put in soil and mix in bone meal.
 Place in hole and backfill, then water in with transplant fertilizer.

 18. Does Blue Grass deliver, if so, how long before I can have my trees delivered?